 Delivery guidelines

-The Community Health Integrated Program (CHIP) guidelines describe what funded CHSs are expected to deliver.
-Their aim is to improve consistency across the state in organisations’ planning, program design and service delivery.
+The Community Health Integrated Program (CHIP) describe what funded CHSs are expected to deliver under the Community Health Program.
+The guidelines aim is to improve consistency across the state in organisations’ planning, program design and service delivery.
 They also clarify expectations for coordinated service provision.

 Budget

-The department also funds CHSs to deliver a range of other services, including aged care, dental health, Home and Community Care and a range of other community-based health.
+The department also funds CHSs to deliver a range of other services, including aged care, dental health, Home and Community Care Program for Younger People (HACC-PYP) and a range of other community-based health.

 Governance